dwhiffing/fury/content/aar/cf/cf1_th/body.md

 Nicaraguans join the fight on the Soviet side.
 The Harriers tangle with F-5s, repelling them while I ferry my forces north.
 At the time of this posting there is a race to get the helicopter to pick up the last forces while a large force of Rebels moves on the Pickup zone.
-Stay tuned!
+Stay tuned\!
 I reinforce the city with a British Frigate, using its onboard radar to detect incoming Honduran aircraft, vectoring my Harriers behind them to ambush them.
 Some get through, and I lose all of my British (light)